Pop-Up Drive-In Theater Coming To Alameda County Fairgrounds For The Summer

 The fair is canceled, but there will be a drive-in

 The Alameda County Fair has been canceled for the first time in its 108-year history this year, but organizers have announced something in its place.
-A pop-up drive-in theater that will operate on Friday & Saturday nights from June 5 - July 25.
+A pop-up drive-in theater that will operate on Friday & Saturday nights from June 12 - August 1 (it was originally scheduled to start June 5).

 Pop-Up Drive-In Movies starting June 5 - July 25, Fridays and Saturdays only.
 Sign up for emails (link in bio) to get more info. . . . #alamedacountyfair #pleasanton #driveinmovie #movies #movienight #datenight #familytime